l7mp/mc-wan/README.md

             value: cluster-2
 ```

-Note that the name of the ServiceImport is the same as that of the service to be imported.
-In
+Note that the name/namespace of the ServiceImport is the same as that of the service to be
-addition, `ports` is a standard `ServicePort` object from the [Multi-cluster Services
+imported.
+In addition, `ports` is a standard `ServicePort` object from the [Multi-cluster Services
 API](https://github.com/kubernetes/enhancements/tree/master/keps/sig-multicluster/1645-multi-cluster-services-api)
 SerrviceImport CRDs, and `rules` is a list of standard
 [`HTTPRouteRule`](https://gateway-api.sigs.k8s.io/references/spec/#gateway.networking.k8s.io/v1beta1.HTTPRouteRule)
 objects from the Kubernetes Gateway API.
-Each rule can specify a `backendRef` to the dummy
+Each rule can optionally specify a `backendRef` to the
-`sd-wan-priority-high` and `sd-wan-priority-high` services to override the SD-WAN priority set by
+dummy `sd-wan-priority-high` and `sd-wan-priority-high` services to override the SD-WAN priority
-the service owner on the receiver side.
+set by the service owner on the receiver side.

+### Ingress gateway logistics

+No bootstrapping is required on the egress side of the EW gateway: everything will be created
+dynamically.

 ### Compiling the ServiceImport